johnlee-jh/traffic-microsimulation/aimsun_scripts/README.md

 Once the Aimsun base network file and input data is available, please follow the following steps:

 1. Change `__REPO_PATH` in `append_github_path_to_python.py` to your absolute path for this repository (traffic-microsimulation).
+2. Change `MICRO_BASELINE = True` in `create_simulations.py` and `run_simulation.py`.
-2. Open Aimsun base network file in Aimsun.
+3. Open Aimsun base network file in Aimsun.
-3. Import all Python files in Aimsun by clicking File > Import > Python Script.
+4. Import all Python files in Aimsun by clicking File > Import > Python Script.
-4. Execute `append_github_path_to_python.py`.
+5. Execute `append_github_path_to_python.py`.
 This will let Aimsun know the location of the repository.
-5. Execute `import_model.py` This will import all necessary data (listed below) into Aimsun.
+6. Execute `import_model.py` This will import all necessary data (listed below) into Aimsun.
     - Centroid connections
     - OD matrices
     - Master control plan with the associated control plans, ramp meterings and traffic light detectors